NjalTheKnut/Dalamud.TravelTriggers/README.md

 Travelcase derivative that runs commands rather than changing gearset or appearance.

 ## Features
-- Set a per-character command for all zone changes
+- Set a per-character command for:
+	- After Teleports (Teleport, Return, Grand Company Aetheryte Tickets, et cetera...)
+	- Changing Classes/Jobs
+- Roleplay Only Mode (Prevents the command from executing if you are not in the "RP" Online Status)
+- RNG Mode (Executes the command randomly based on a given range)

 ## Installation
 > **Warning**